 - America's Best Value Colleges (No. 5 in the U.S.)—USA Today

 - America’s Best College Values (No. 4 in Pacific Northwest)—Kiplinger’s Personal Finance

 - America’s Happiest Students (No. 12), Best Health Services (No. 14) and Most Accessible Professors (No. 16)—The Princeton Review’s The Best 378 Colleges

 - Best National Liberal Arts Colleges—U.S. News & World Report

 - No. 1 in Idaho for graduation rate, freshman retention rate, alumni giving percentage and highest percentage of freshmen in the top-10 percent of their high school class— U.S. News & World Report.

 - Cited for having one of nation’s top-10 ski programs by Ski Racing Magazine.

 Campus and Southwest Idaho

-- Facilities include 15 academic, athletic, student life and support buildings and five residence halls, along with approximately two dozen houses adjacent to campus that students can rent.
+- Facilities include 15 academic, athletic, student life and support buildings and five residence halls, along with suite-style apartments and dozens of rental houses adjacent to campus.

-- Our campus is 30 minutes from downtown Boise, the 3rd most populous metro area in the Northwest and its numerous cultural, arts and entertainment, dining, and pro sports (basketball, hockey, baseball) offerings.
+- Our campus is 30 minutes from downtown Boise and its numerous cultural, arts, entertainment, dining and professional sports offerings.